klabrooy/klbkbd/src/pages/services/index.md

 ---
 # Mechanical keyboard services

-klb offers a range of mechanical keyboard services including switch modding.
+`klb` offers a range of mechanical keyboard services including switch modding

-Each switch is modded with the finest attention to detail.
+Each switch is modded with the finest attention to detail

+Switches `klb` has on hand can be found below or of course you may send your own switches in

 ---